Jonathan Whiting, Director of Training & Evaluation, WebAIM

 Second, present necessary labels and prompts to everyone, including screen reader users.
 This is usually accomplished with the HTML

 Select the appropriate form fields or inputs, and ensure they have an accessible label.

 Learn when to use ARIA to provide form labels and descriptions, and to present other important information.

 Understand the best ways to present accessible error messages.

-Jonathan Whiting is the Director of Training and Evaluation at WebAIM, based at Utah State University.
+o: Jonathan Whiting is the Director of Training at WebAIM, based at Utah State University.
 His main passion is helping others learn to make the web more accessible to people with disabilities.
-With a Master's Degree in Instructional Technology and over eleven years of experience in the field of web accessibility, Jonathan has published dozens of articles, tutorials, and other instructional resources.
+Jonathan is also currently involved in the GOALS Project, a program to assist institutions of Higher Education in improving their accessibility system-wide.
+With a Master's Degree in Instructional Technology and over fifteen years of experience in the field of web accessibility, Jonathan has published dozens of articles, tutorials, and other instructional resources.
 He has traveled extensively to train thousands of web developers and other professionals who develop or maintain web content.
-Jonathan also spent several years involved in the GOALS Project, a program designed to assist institutions of Higher Education in improving their accessibility system-wide.